ALM-Rangers/Guidance/src/Planning/understand-options-tfs-vsts-environments.md

 - **React Fast** - The VSTS live-site management processes are crafted to ensure a deep focus on service health and customer experience, to minimize time to detect, respond to, and mitigate business impacting issues.
 You have fast access to patches and bug fixes.
 - **Security** - VSTS is hosted entirely in Microsoft Azure datacenters and uses many of the core Azure services including Compute, Storage, Networking, SQL Database, Identity and Access Management Services, and Service Bus.
 This ensures that VSTS takes advantage of the state of the art capabilities, protection, and industry certifications available from the Azure platform.
 You get data protection by the experts for data availability, service availability, service security, and data privacy.
 For details on security, read [Data Protection Overview](https://aka.ms/vsts-security).
 - **Accessibility** - Easy access from anywhere, with improved connectivity with remote sites, and control when you need it.
-- **Licensing** - Simpified licensing allowing you to transition from a capital expenditures (servers and the like) to operational expenditures (subscriptions).
+- **Licensing** - Simplified licensing allows you to transition from a capital expenditure (servers and the like) to operational expenditure (subscriptions).
 - **Scalability** - Automatically scales with your needs, with resilience and quality assurance.

 >